Structure Tables (15 minute read)

 Learning Outcome:

-After completing this lesson, you will understand how a structure table can be used to predict and explain model results, and how it is constructed from the data in a SAM
+After completing this lesson, you will understand how a structure table is constructed from the data in a SAM and how it can be used to predict and explain model results

 What is a Structure Table?

-A structure table is calculated from data reported in the SAM.
-It shows the SAM data in terms of shares, instead of values.
+A structure table describes the structure of an economy.
+It uses from the SAM to describe the economy in terms of shares instead of values.
 Expressing the data in terms of shares is helpful because it puts each part of the economy into perspective relative to the rest of the economy.
-For example, whereas the SAM reports that the U.S. produces $326 billion worth of agricultural products, the structure table puts this into perspective by showing that the share of agriculture in GDP is just 1% (Table 1).
+For example, whereas the SAM reports that the U.S. produces $326 billion worth of agricultural products, the U.S. structure table puts this into perspective by showing that the share of agriculture in U.S. GDP is just 1% (Table 1).
 Knowing the role of agriculture in the economy can help you to predict and interpret results.
 You might expect, for example, that a technological transformation in farm production practices will have a large effect on agricultural output and employment, but little effect on the rest of the economy.

 You can refer to the US333 structure table in many of the hands-on exercises in this course, as you build your skills in interpreting model results.